-Part One: First Step?
+Part One of what’s next in tech 2022: First Step?
 Keeping Tech in Check

 You are not alone if you feel that when you read about what the next big ‘thing’ is, you come to realize it’s already here.
 The Covid-19 pandemic was the catalyst for the accelerated digitization and virtualization of both business and society that we’ve witnessed over the past two years.
 It set a new precedent for the foreseeable future.
 If the last two years has taught us anything, it’s that transformational change is possible when the incentive is there.
 The crisis-driven swell has given way to longer-term trends centered around human centricity and artificial intelligence (AI).